King-cobra711/MoneyMover/README.md

 Your Node server should be running on http://localhost:3001 in your default browser.

+## Testing API

+- To run test just navigate to the server folder in the terminal and then type `npm run test`.

 ## Resources
 - Great resource ([GET](https://zellwk.com/blog/async-await/) and [POST](https://zellwk.com/blog/jest-and-mongoose/)) for endpoint testing using [Jest](https://www.npmjs.com/package/jest) & [Supertest](https://www.npmjs.com/package/supertest)